Alexander Haig

-Alexander Meigs Haig Jr. (/heɪg/; 2 December 1924 – 20 February 2010) was an American politician who served as United States Secretary of State under President Ronald Reagan and White House chief of staff under Presidents Richard Nixon and Gerald Ford.
-Prior to and in between these cabinet-level positions, he was a general in the U.S. Army, serving first as the vice chief of staff of the Army and then as Supreme Allied Commander Europe.
+Alexander Meigs Haig Jr. (/heɪg/; 2 December 1924 – 20 February 2010) was an American politician, diplomat, and military officer who served as the 59th United States secretary of state under President Ronald Reagan and previously as the 5th White House chief of staff under Presidents Richard Nixon and Gerald Ford, as well as United States Deputy National Security Advisor under President Nixon.
+A member of the Republican Party, he was a general in the U.S. Army prior to and in between these cabinet-level positions, serving first as the vice chief of staff of the Army and then as Supreme Allied Commander Europe.
 In 1973, Haig became the youngest four-star general in the U.S. Army's history.

 Haig was born and raised in Pennsylvania.
-He graduated from the U.S. Military Academy and served in the Korean War, during which he served as an aide to general Alonzo Patrick Fox and general Edward Almond.
+He graduated from the U.S. Military Academy and served in the Korean War, during which he served as an aide to Lt.
+General Alonzo Patrick Fox and Lt.
+General Edward Almond.
 Afterward, he served as an aide to defense secretary Robert McNamara.
 During the Vietnam War, Haig commanded a battalion and later a brigade of the 1st Infantry Division.
 For his service, Haig received the Distinguished Service Cross, the Silver Star with oak leaf cluster, and the Purple Heart.

-In 1969, Haig became an assistant to national security advisor Henry Kissinger.
+In 1969, Haig became an assistant to national security advisor Henry Kissinger and served as United States Deputy National Security Advisor from 1970 to 1973.
 He became vice chief of staff of the Army, the Army's second-highest-ranking position, in 1972.
 After the 1973 resignation of H. R. Haldeman, Haig became President Nixon's chief of staff.
 Serving in the wake of the Watergate scandal, he became especially influential in the final months of Nixon's tenure, playing a role in persuading Nixon to resign in 1974.
 Haig continued to serve as chief of staff for the first month of President Ford's tenure.
 From 1974 to 1979, Haig served as Supreme Allied Commander Europe, commanding all NATO forces in Europe.
 He retired from the army in 1979 and pursued a career in business.

 After Reagan won the 1980 U.S. presidential election, he nominated Haig to be his secretary of state.
 After the Reagan assassination attempt, Haig said "I am in control here, in the White House", despite not being next in the line of succession.
 During the Falklands War, Haig sought to broker peace between the United Kingdom and Argentina.
-He resigned from Reagan's cabinet in July 1982.
-He unsuccessfully sought the presidential nomination in the 1988 Republican primaries.
-He also served as the head of a consulting firm and hosted the television program World Business Review.
+He resigned from Reagan's cabinet in July 1982 and unsuccessfully sought the presidential nomination in the 1988 Republican primaries.
+Haig also served as the head of a consulting firm and hosted the television program World Business Review.
+He died at the age of 85 in February 2010.